-Questions relating to the registration process, system requirements, how an application form works, or the submittal process must be directed to Grants.gov at 1-800-518-4726 or support@grants.gov.
-DOE cannot answer these questions.
+A. Questions: Questions relating to the registration process, system requirements, how an application form works, or the submittal process must be directed to Grants.gov at 1-800-518-4726 or support@grants.gov.
+U. S. Department of Energy (DOE) cannot answer these questions.
+Part VII of this FOA explains how to submit other questions to the DOE.